Ingrid Vanderveldt: Career

-Dell

-Vanderveldt was hired as the company’s first Entrepreneur in Residence in 2011 and by 2012 took the helm overseeing Dell’s global entrepreneurial initiatives.
-Programs under her leadership include: The Dell Center for Entrepreneurs, The Dell Founders Club, and "The $100M Dell Innovators Credit Fund".
+In 2011, Vanderveldt was hired as Dell's first Entrepreneur in Residence leading programs such as, The Dell Center for Entrepreneurs, The Dell Founders Club, and The $100M Dell Innovators Credit Fund.
 As the Entrepreneur in Residence, she travels to over 80 cities each year to speak at conferences and panels to promote the global and domestic entrepreneurial initiatives at Dell.

-The United Nations Foundation

-Vanderveldt joined the United Nations Foundation 2013-2014 Global Entrepreneur Council as one of 10 members to help foster change and innovation around the world.
+Vanderveldt was among ten people who joined the United Nations Foundation 2013-2014 Global Entrepreneur Council.
 The UN Global Entrepreneur Council features entrepreneurs under the age of 45, spanning the corporate, creative, and media industries.

-Policy

-In 2012, Vanderveldt helped architect the first federal and State based Entrepreneur in Residence Bill in Washington DC, aimed to simplify small business regulatory hurdles to help business owners start and grow their companies.
+In 2012, Vanderveldt helped architect the first federal and State based Entrepreneur in Residence Bill in Washington D.C., aimed to simplify small business regulatory hurdles to help business owners start and grow their companies.

-In 2013, Vanderveldt testified to pass the Entrepreneur-In-Residence bill SB 328 at the Texas Senate Government Organization Committee at the State Capitol in Austin, TX.
+In 2013, Vanderveldt testified to pass the Entrepreneur-In-Residence bill SB 328 at the Texas Senate Government Organization Committee at the State Capitol in Austin, Texas.

-EBW2020

-Vanderveldt’s life goal and mission is to “Empower a Billion Women by 2020.”
-She strives to guide motivated women to success and help make their visions a reality by providing the tools, technology & resources to help them succeed.
-She gave a TedXWomen talk in 2011 on "Making the Impossible Possible" speaking about her mission and upbringing.
+Vanderveldt’s life goal and mission is to “Empower a Billion Women by 2020."
+She gave a TedXWomen talk in 2011 on "Making the Impossible Possible," speaking about her mission and upbringing.

-Her philanthropic efforts focus on women’s leadership, development and entrepreneurial initiatives in developing countries.
-Starting with Haiti, she supported the Goldman Sachs 10,000 Women Haitian Global Cohort, in partnership with Thunderbird School for Good and The US State Department, providing grants and computers (provided by Dell) to 27 women entrepreneurs in Haiti.
+She was the first Entrepreneur-in-Residence for Dell and is the founder and current CEO of the Empowering a Billion Women by 2020 movement.
+Vanderveldt was the creator and manager of the Dell $100 million credit fund, and a member of the 2013 United Nations' Global Entrepreneurship Council.